Nazimabad

+Nazimabad (ناظم آباد, نئون ناظم آباد) is a suburb of Karachi, Pakistan.
+It was established in 1952, and is named after the second Governor General of Pakistan Khawaja Nazimuddin.
+Nazimabad is located in Liaquatabad Town.
+One of the largest government own hospitals in Karachi namely Abbasi Shaheed Hospital also situated in Nazimabad No. 5 The Abbasi Shaheed Hospital has 24/7 emergency/trauma facility.
+The Karachi Matriculation Board is also located in Nazimabad No. 5 The highly populated colony Paposh Nagar is also located in Nazimabad.

 History

 Before the independence of Pakistan, the area of the present day Nazimabad was semi-arid land with small Sindhi and Balochi villages nearly 10 KM from downtown Karachi.
 The Government of Pakistan bought the land in 1950 from the local landlord and tribal leader Masti Brohi Khan in order to resettle the Muslim refugees that were living in tent cities in central Karachi.
 Nazimabad was planned and developed starting in 1952 and the land was sold at reduced prices to the refugees.
-This suburb was named after Khawaja Nazimuddin who was the second Governor-General of Pakistan, and later the second Prime Minister as well.
+This suburb was named after Khawaja Nazimuddin who was the second Governor-General of Pakistan, and later the second prime minister as well.

-In late 1958, the northern area of Nazimabad, was to be developed as Timuria by Karachi Improvement Trust (KIT).
+In late 1958, the northern area of Nazimabad was to be developed as Timuria by Karachi Improvement Trust (KIT).
 The name North Nazimabad became popular and was later adopted instead of Timuria.
 North Nazimabad was developed as a residential area for federal government employees.
 But in the early 1960s, the capital of Pakistan was transferred from Karachi to newly developed capital Islamabad.

 In the 1950s, Nazimabad was developed in the outskirts of Karachi and now it is in the central part of the city because of the urban sprawl.
-Nazimabad was considered an upper-middle-class neighborhood in the 1960-1970s and later it became middle class area as many upper middle class residents moved to the newer developed upscale suburbs and exurbs of Karachi.
+Nazimabad was considered an Elite Class neighborhood in the 1960-1970s and later it became Upper middle class area as many Elite Class residents moved to the newer developed upscale suburbs and exurbs of Karachi.
 Starting in late 1950s, the overwhelming majority of Karachi's intellectuals lived in Nazimabad as it was one of the posh neighborhood of Karachi.
-Starting in the 1990s, Nazimabad was considered to be a lower-middle class residential neighborhood.
+Starting in the 1990s, Nazimabad was considered to be a Middle class residential neighborhood.
 The old houses are being demolished and in its place new Apartment, Flat and Commercial buildings are being constructed.